Bill Cosby controversy: A decade in the making

 Joan Tarshis comes forward on Nov.
 16, alleging that Cosby drugged and assaulted her in 1969, when she was 19.
 She says Cosby forced her to perform oral sex on him during one encounter, and then drugged and raped her in another.
 Cosby's lawyer issues a blanket denial of "decade-old, discredited allegations," stating that "the fact that they are being repeated does not make them true."
 The next day, Cosby's lawyer clarifies that his statement does not apply to Constand.

 Dickinson then reappears, telling "Entertainment Tonight" on Nov.
 18 that Cosby sexually assaulted her in 1982.
 She says Cosby gave her red wine and a pill in a Lake Tahoe, California, hotel room.
-Dickinson says wrote about the alleged assault in a draft of her 2002 autobiography, "No Lifeguard on Duty: The Accidental Life of the World's First Supermodel," but that Cosby and his lawyers pressured her and the publisher to remove the claim.
+Dickinson says she wrote about the alleged assault in a draft of her 2002 autobiography, "No Lifeguard on Duty: The Accidental Life of the World's First Supermodel," but that Cosby and his lawyers pressured her and the publisher to remove the claim.

 Netflix indefinitely postpones the Nov.
 27 premiere of a Cosby comedy special, "Bill Cosby 77."
 NBC then scraps a Cosby comedy series under development, and TV Land stops airing reruns of "The Cosby Show."